Fred J. Hickernell

 For more information regarding faculty visit the Department of Applied Mathematics website.

 The Department of Applied Mathematics puts mathematics to work solving problems in science, engineering, and society.
-Applied mathematicians investigate a wide variety of topics, such as how to construct methods for multi-criteria decision making (requiring discrete mathematics and statistics), predicting how financial markets will behave (requiring probability/statistics, analysis, and optimization), and understanding how liquids flow around solids (requiring computational methods and analysis).
+Applied mathematicians investigate a wide variety of topics, such as how to construct methods for multi-criteria decision making (requiring discrete mathematics and statistics), analyzing the stochastic nature of financial markets (requiring probability/statistics, analysis, and optimization), and understanding how liquids flow around solids (requiring computational methods and analysis).

 The department provides students with office space equipped with computers and full access to the university’s computer and library resources.
 The department also has a 128-core computer cluster for research purposes.